 Every once in a great while I do find a little wisdom on the internet when it comes to cleaning services.
-Regretfully, I did not record the source when I saved the excerpt below.
+Seldom do I ever see anything relative to the attitude of management when it comes to the benefits of hiring cleaning services.
+The excerpt below is an anomaly because it very succinctly points to the cost savings smart managers can realize.
+(Regretfully, I did not record the source when I saved it.)

 Money and Time Considerations

 Some business owners seek cost efficiency by outsourcing to companies providing cleaning services.

 They do this because they understand attempting to use in-house resources can take valuable time away from core business needs.

 Outsourcing cleaning services allows in-house resources to continually support the primary business rather than dedicating them to cleaning and maintenance issues.

 I wish that more business owners and managers were this savvy.
 I have seen this type of benefit, over and over again, with my clients.
 They have more of a payback as a result of the professional cleaning services we provide than the cost of those services to the business.

 This benefit comes in the form of high employee morale resulting in increased productivity, happy customers that share their experiences with others, and the lifting of stress from managers because they no longer spend their time and energy disciplining employees for not cleaning.